This post may contain affiliate links. Please see our disclosure policy for more details.

 You don’t need an ice cream machine to make this strawberry sorbet!
 But you do need a high-powered food processor or blender to break up the frozen strawberries.

 I highly recommend using a food processor if you have one as the wider and more shallow bowl makes it easier to scrape down the sides during processing.
-My husband got me this food processor for Christmas because I want to start making more bliss balls for snacks.
-So far I am LOVING it!
+My husband got me this food processor several years ago because I want to start making more bliss balls for snacks, and I can’t live without it now!

 More Strawberry Recipes